Now thank we all our God,

 Martin Rinkart was born in 1586 and died in 1649.
 He wrote this hymn in 1636, about 20 years after the death of John Calvin who was in Geneva, Switzerland.

-He was a pastor in the very famous Church of St. Thomas in Leipzig, Germany.
+He was a pastor in the famous Church of St. Thomas in Leipzig, Germany.
 Johann Sebastian Bach was the musical director.
 Can you even imagine pastoring a church where Bach was music director?
 Wow!